Funkin-Launcher-Team/FunkinLauncher/README.md

 <br>

-Since this app is built on Electron, you will need to install <a href="https://nodejs.org/dist/v20.16.0/node-v20.16.0-x64.msi">Node.js</a> to run the app from source code.
+Since this app is built with Electron, you will need to install <a href="https://nodejs.org/dist/v20.16.0/node-v20.16.0-x64.msi">Node.js</a> to run the app from source code.
 After that...

 1) Use ``npm install --global yarn`` to install Yarn.
 2) Use ``yarn install`` to install all dependencies required for the app to function.